-POLICY OVERVIEW CROSS-BOUNDARY / STRATEGIC ISSUE P1 Sustainable Development An overarching 'model policy' which seeks to ensure that the Council takes a positive approach and applies the presumption in favour of sustainable development. rise to, any cross-boundary issues.
-This Model Policy DM1 Design Quality This policy seeks to ensure high quality, innovative design is at the forefront of all planning applications and decisions in Southend, and that all new development achieves a high design standard that contributes positively to local character and distinctiveness. give rise to, any cross-boundary issues as its premise is to secure an acceptable standard of design in new DM2 Low Carbon Development and Efficient Use of Resources This policy sets the planning framework, together with Core Strategy Policy KP2, for reducing the consumption of energy and natural resources, seeking to contribute towards securing more sustainable forms of development within the Borough.
+POLICY OVERVIEW CROSS-BOUNDARY / STRATEGIC ISSUE P1 Sustainable Development An overarching 'model policy' which seeks to ensure that the Council takes a positive approach and applies the presumption in favour of It is not considered that Policy P1 has, or will likely give rise to, any cross-boundary issues.
+This Model Policy reflects the requirements of the NPPF. sustainable development.
+DM1 Design Quality This policy seeks to ensure high quality, innovative design is at the forefront of all planning applications and decisions in Southend, and that all new development achieves a high design standard that contributes positively to local character and distinctiveness.
+It is not considered that this policy has, or is likely to give rise to, any cross-boundary issues as its premise is to secure an acceptable standard of design in new development in Southend.
+DM2 Low Carbon Development and Efficient Use of Resources This policy sets the planning framework, together with Core Strategy Policy KP2, for reducing the consumption of energy and natural resources, seeking to contribute towards securing more sustainable forms of development within the Borough.
 The objective of this policy is to secure effective and efficient sustainable development that minimises local contributions to, and the impact of, climate change and the depletion of non-renewable resources.
 It is not considered that this policy has, or is likely to create, any strategic-level cross-boundary issues with neighbouring authorities.
 However, if proposals are considered likely to have cross-boundary effects, Southend Council will work jointly with neighbouring authorities.